 The meaning of Treasured Heights:

-The name Treasured Heights comes from the fact that both settlers and First Nation people on this continent have found wonder in our high buttes, mountains and hills.
+The name Treasured Heights comes from the fact that both settlers and indigenous people on this continent have found wonder in our high buttes, mountains and hills.
 The crow logo is a symbol of knowledge.
 We who explore on skis seek to know our landscapes as well as inner selves.

 While our video archives started in 1998 on VHS-C video tape, our modern video products just were released last season starting with the Skiing States Series.
 Learn more about it here.